mviereck/x11docker/README.md

  - If x11docker does not find the locale, it creates it on container startup.
 (Needs package `locales` in image.)
  - Examples: `--lang de` for German, `--lang zh_CN` for Chinese, `--lang ru` for Russian, `--lang $LANG` for your host locale.
  - For support of chinese, japanese and korean characters install a font like `fonts-arphic-uming` in image.

-## Shared folders and HOME in container
-Changes in a running docker container system will be lost, the created docker container will be discarded.
-For persistent data storage you can share host directories:
- - Option `-m, --home` creates a host directory in `~/x11docker/IMAGENAME` that is shared with the container and mounted as its `HOME` directory.
-Files in container home and configuration changes will persist.
- - Option `--sharedir DIR` mounts a host directory at the same location in container. `--sharedir DIR:ro` restricts to read-only access.
- - Option `--homedir DIR` is similar to `--home` but allows you to specify a custom host directory for data storage.
- - Special cases for `$HOME`:
-   - `--homedir $HOME` will use your host home as container home.
-Discouraged, use with care.
-   - `--sharedir $HOME` will symlink your host home as a subfolder of container home.

 ## Wayland
 To run  [Wayland](https://wayland.freedesktop.org/) instead of an X server x11docker provides options `--wayland`, `--weston`, `--kwin` and `--hostwayland`.